2025-26 Upper School Curriculum Guide

 The visual arts curriculum is very flexible in order to meet the needs of all students.
 While students typically progress through the department by following a sequential program by media (for example, students interested in photography typically begin with Photography 1, then progress to Photography 2, Photography 3, etc.), this does not mean a student cannot enroll in other courses and experience the curriculum in different ways.
 In fact, some students may elect to begin their visual arts studies with, for example, Drawing 1, and then enroll in Ceramics/Sculpture 1, and then pursue their interests in painting by enrolling in Painting 1.
 The curricular structure of the Visual Arts department allows for both breadth and depth, depending on each student’s interests.

-For students who aspire to enroll in one of the AP Studio Art courses, there are three typical routes to arrive at each of the three courses, but these are by no means the only routes a student may take.
-The sample routes below essentially ask students to decide, as 9th graders, where their artistic sensibilities lie, and the routes help maximize coursework relevant to each of the different artistic areas (Drawing & Painting, 2D Design/Photography, and 3D Design) so that students arrive at the AP Studio Art course of their choice as well-prepared as possible.
+For students who aspire to enroll in one of the AP Studio Art courses, there are multiple routes to arrive at each of the three courses.
+All routes essentially ask students to decide, at some point in the 9th grader year, where their artistic sensibilities lie and to chart a path that helps them maximize coursework relevant to each of the different artistic areas (Drawing & Painting, 2D Design/Photography, and 3D Design).
+The goal is that students arrive at the AP Studio Art course of their choice as well-prepared as possible.

 There are some students, however, who take broader and more circuitous routes through the Visual Arts department.
 For them, there are still pathways to an AP Studio Art course, if that is a goal.
 These routes offer a broader set of art-making experiences which, for some students, is desirable.